 Let’s start our Kyoto visit from downtown.
 As I wrote before, Kyoto has so many places to visit and see, that it is impossible to do it during a day or two.
-It is usually a good idea to start from there as most probably you will stay in the hotel nearby and it’s an excellent way to begin experiencing Kyoto.
+It is usually a good idea to start from downtown as most probably you will stay in the hotel nearby and it’s an excellent way to begin experiencing Kyoto.

 It is a good idea to visit the market in the morning when all the food stalls are open.
 In the afternoon some of them might close, even though the market is supposed to be open 9:00 – 18.00.